Bleeding from the penis can be alarming, especially if there is no visible injury or there is a lot of blood.

 Another source of bleeding from the urethra is a primary urethral tumor, though these are very rare.

 Doctors use the term idiopathic to describe conditions that have no identifiable cause.
-According to one 2013 review, around 70% of cases of blood in the semen are idiopathic.
+According to one 2013 review, around

 In most cases, idiopathic bleeding resolves on its own and does not come back.
 However, a male should return to their doctor if they experience any new symptoms or their existing symptoms worsen.